 And then there is the question – what do you do in the space of the hold, how do you fill the silence?
-Many turn to playing music, which I know a beautifully crafted play list can enhance the experience of the practise.
-But as a yoga teacher have you got the time to craft this play list and music is so subjective, it is very hard to find music that is to everyone’s taste?
+Many turn to playing music, which I know a beautifully crafted playlist can enhance the experience of the practice, but as a yoga teacher have you got the time to craft this playlist and music is so subjective, it is very hard to find music that is to everyone’s taste.
 I may be a little old school here, but I often suspect teachers choose to play music because they feel the yoga they are teaching is not enough or feel uncomfortable in the silence (I very much get this).
 If that’s why you play music, my friend be brave and leave the music at home!

 - Use the word “maybe” a lot!
 Maybe becomes a constant invitation to try something one way or another, the autonomy is still with our students, but the maybes give them suggested paths to take.